efunneko/jayesstee/docs/types/jst-element.md

 jst("body").appendChild(new Pizza());
 ```

-In the example above, the Pizza class just contains a bunch of other JstObjects (toppings) and
+In the example above, the Pizza class just contains a bunch of other JstComponents (toppings) and
 to render them it just has to provide the array.